Department of Construction Management

 The Minor in Construction Management provides an opportunity for students from interrelated disciplines such as engineering, city and regional planning, interior design, industrial technology, and business management to gain a level of basic knowledge in the working atmosphere and environment of construction management.
 Students in the minor acquire an interdisciplinary core of information for participation in their chosen professional fields.

-Opportunities for construction management graduates are excellent.
-Examples of positions held by construction management graduates are project engineer, project manager, construction manager, construction office or field engineer, estimator, scheduler, architectural representative, project superintendent, and construction administrator.
+Opportunities for architectural studies and construction management graduates are excellent.
+Examples of positions held by architectural studies and construction management graduates are architectural designers, architectural representative, project engineer, project manager, construction manager, construction office or field engineer, estimator, scheduler, project superintendent, and construction administrator.

 Mission of Construction Management

-The mission of the Department of Construction Management is to develop professionals, build leaders, and sustain learning for the A/E/C Industry.
+The mission of the Department of Construction Management is to develop professionals, build leaders, and sustain learners for the A/E/C Industry.

 The Department of Construction Management strives to: